maurges/every-rust-gui-library/notes.md

 weird.
 I think I can now fix it by using max of width and preferred width.

 Ok, this whole shebang with by-hand laying out led me to another idea: let's keep the rowlayout, and lay out only the two elements by hand.
+This worked great.
+So my advice to slint users: never calculate width based on other elements, this is full of weird behaviour.
+Just rely on layouts and implicit filling by default.
+This can get you pretty far.
+But it's kind of shit that I can't rely on neighbors, because in my opinion the ease of relative computations was qml's killer feature.

 ## vgtk